pranaypareek/csci-ua.0480-fall2017-003/slides/14/mongoose.markdown

 A schema is analogous to a collection.
 We create a schema with the <code>mongoose.Schema</code> constructor.

-* the convention is that your schema's name will match a lowercase, plural colleciton in your database
+* the convention is that your schema's name will match a lowercase, plural collection in your database
 * the Schema constructor takes an object with keys as names of keys that the documents created from this schema will have
 * ...and values that represent the configuration of these keys (for example, type)
 </section>